embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 > For large fixes, please build and test the documentation before submitting the PR to be sure you haven't accidentally introduced any layout or formatting issues.

 ```
-Provide instructions on buildling and viewing documentation
+Provide instructions on building and viewing documentation
 ```

 ## Contributing Code